Upward-Spiral-Science/claritycontrol/Draft/questions.md

 ###Questions About my Project

-We have D datasets, each dataset contains 3D image data I=G(X,Y,Z) in gray scale.
+We have 'D' datasets with each dataset containing 3D image data I=G(X,Y,Z), in gray scale.

-R is the resolution level of a 3D image data I, it can be set from 1 to 5.
+'R' is the resolution level of the 3D image data I. It can be set from 1 to 5.

-We know that gray scale image contains values form 0 to 255 for each pixel.
+We know that gray scale images contain values form 0 to 255 for each pixel.

-Each dimension X,Y,Z of image data I has seperate ranges and offsets.
+Each dimension X,Y,Z of the image data I has seperate ranges and offsets.

-T is a histogram of a data, which is table of counting the times a value appears in image datasets.
+'T' is a histogram of the data, which is a count of the number of times a value appears in image datasets.

 **Descriptive** <br />